We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best for laboratory testing near you: Personalabs

-- Best for testing other tick-borne illnesses: IGeneX Inc.
+- Best for testing other tick-borne illnesses: IGeneX

 - Best for additional genetic information: SelfDecode

 If you live near a highly wooded area lush with plants, you’ve likely heard of Lyme disease.
-It’s an infectious disease caused by the bacteria Borrelia burgdorferi, which is transmitted to humans by a bite of an infected black-legged or deer tick.
+It’s an infectious disease caused by the bacteria Borrelia burgdorferi, which is transmitted to humans by the bite of an infected black-legged or deer tick.

 Keep reading to learn more about Lyme disease, plus how to get tested at home.

 If you aren’t familiar with Lyme disease, it’s an infectious disease caused by the bacteria Borrelia burgdorferi.
-Black-legged or deer ticks carry the disease after feeding on infected deer, birds, or mice, and pass it to humans via a tick bite.
+Black-legged or deer ticks carry the disease after feeding on infected deer, birds, or mice, and pass it to humans through a tick bite.

-In most cases, ticks on the skin for
+In most cases, ticks on the skin for less than 24 hours pose little risk for transmitting Lyme disease, according to a

 Many people don’t remember seeing or feeling a tick bite, as these insects can be smaller than a pinhead.